 - Non-members of the Society are welcome to apply.

-Applications should be made using the form provided (see below), and should include a financial statement indicating what other funding has been sought.
-All application materials should be sent as PDF files to the Executive Secretary at email@example.com with the subject ‘Bursary Scheme’.
-The deadline is 30 September each year and applications will be accepted by email only.
-You should ask two referees to send their supporting statements directly to the Executive Secretary, using the forms provided, to firstname.lastname@example.org.
+Applications should be made using the form provided (see below), and should include a financial statement indicating what other funding has been sought or received.
+Those who have been given full studentships from other funding sources will not be eligible for these bursaries.
+All application materials should be sent as either word or PDF files by e-mail to the Executive Secretary at email@example.com with the subject ‘master’s bursaries’.
+The deadline is 30 June 2014 (there will not be a September round this year).
+The applicant should ask two referees to send their supporting statements directly to the Executive Secretary, using the forms provided, to firstname.lastname@example.org.

 Applications will be considered by members of the Society’s Grants Committee, and other experts as appropriate.
 No interviews will be held.
-Applicants will normally be notified by the end of October.
+Applicants will be notified by the end of July.
 Details of successful applicants may be published in the Society’s newsletter Viewpoint where appropriate.
-No correspondence will be entered into except under exceptional circumstances.

 In addition to the bursary, the successful applicants will receive a year’s free membership of the BSHS and a free registration at the BSHS postgraduate conference in January.
 Grants will be paid by cheque or bank transfer at the start of the agreed award period.
 Grants not taken up within six months will be cancelled.
 Bursary recipients must notify the Society if their situation changes; a portion of the bursary may be reclaimed if the course is not completed.
-Bursary recipients must submit a formal two-page report at the end of their award period, and an informal 700-word article for publication in the summer issue of Viewpoint.
-They should acknowledge the support of the Society in any publications or conference presentations which may arise from their Master’s course.
+Bursary recipients must submit a brief report at the end of their award period.
+They should acknowledge the support of the Society in any publications or conference presentations which may arise from their work for the master’s degree.